 The stock market is a heavily regulated space, and this is understandable.
-It is a high-risk market where traders could watch all their money burn down to the last dollar.
-And one of the most common requirements for trading the stock market as a day trader is the $25,000 rule.
+It’s a high-risk market where traders can watch as all their money burns down to the last dollar.
+One of the most common requirements for trading the stock market as a day trader is the $25,000 rule.

 You need a minimum of $25,000 equity to day trade a margin account because the Financial Industry Regulatory Authority (FINRA) mandates it.
 The regulatory body calls it the ‘Pattern Day Trading Rule’.

 The question now is this: are you a Pattern Day Trader?

 So in this article we discuss everything you need to know about the $25,000 day trading rule, why it is important, and how to get around the limitation.

 The Pattern Day Trading rule was designed by FINRA to limit traders to a maximum of 3 day trades for a 5 day rolling period.